MellBoii1/bombsquda/README.md

 Lemon - Voice-acted Mell and also gave some great ideas like the spongebob powerup<br>
 Various sources - Sounds, music, and everything.
 There's WAY too many sources to list, so you're better off just searching for em.<br>
 Cowtato - Voice acted and created Rem
+Kaden - Absolutely nothing related to the game

 ## Why does this modpack suck?
 <p>play it first brocito :rage:</p>